Introduction

 KS3 French

 Pupils are in mixed ability sets with regular assessments and feedback to make sure that progression is made each term.
-At KS3 we use electronic textbooks Allez 1 and Allez 2 with differentiated tasks.
-Students can access both books on line on Kerboodle.
+Students develop their language across the four assessed skills, listening, speaking, reading and writing.

 Introduce yourself: physical description and your personality